Exar04/musit/README.md

 - smooth UI animations making immersive ux.
 - statistical data for admin user
 - linux styled git commit for better developer usablility
+- Integrated user chat functionality where users can chat and see what their friends are listening to

 ---
 Internals -